Praveen04047/MedicineRecommendation-system/README.md

 ## Description

-The Weather Application is a Spring Boot project designed to provide weather information.
+The  Medication Recommendation Application is a Spring Boot project designed to recommend desease information.
 It includes a basic setup with controllers and services, and utilizes Thymeleaf templates for rendering views.
 The application is structured to handle basic weather data retrieval and presentation.

 ## Project Structure
 ```sh